Sapienza University of Rome: Ranking

 In 2025, Sapienza ranked 1st among universities in Italy and Southern Europe in the Academic Ranking of World Universities (ARWU) and according to CWUR.

 As of the 2016 Academic Ranking of World Universities (ARWU), Sapienza is positioned within the 151–200 group of universities and among the top 3% of universities in the world.

 In 2016, the Center for World University Rankings ranked the Sapienza University of Rome as the 90th in the world and the top in Italy in its World University Rankings.

 According to the QS Graduate Employability Ranking 2020, Sapienza places first amongst Italian universities in Alumni Outcomes thanks to the number of university graduates employed in large companies and in managerial positions.

 In 2024, Sapienza University of Rome ranked 134th in the world in QS World University Rankings.
 Sapienza is ranked 1st in the world by QS World University Rankings in the subject of Classics and Ancient History.
 In the same ranking, Sapienza ranks 10th in the subject Archaeology.
-Sapienza is ranked 36th in the subject Physics & Astronomy, 39th in Arts and Humanities and 70th in Psychology.
+Sapienza is ranked 36th in the subject Physics & Astronomy, 39th in Arts and Humanities ,70th in Psychology and 72th in Medicine.